chrisyerga/homerun-dvr/README.md

 > Uses the (now defunct :/) Schedules Direct API to
 > gather EPG listings for the given provider/zip code.

+### Stitcher

+> Video channels are constantly recorded and everything from a given channel is stored in
+> a collection of video chunks.
+The stitcher periodically matches up the Guide listings with
+> the raw video streams from the VideoStorage and stitches them together into video files.

 ### Orchestration / JobQueue

 > The system can utilize many different computers talking to multiple QAM tuners.
 There can also be multiple transcoders etc. The code uses both AWS and GCP (nee Azure) to maintain a central Job Queue for recording/transcoding etc.